Thomas-Basham/trout-tracker-wa-backend/web_scraper/README.md

 - Data transformation into a structured format.
 - API for sending data across multiple resources
 - Manual backups for extra durability
+- CI/CD testing with Pytest and GitHub actions

 ### Running the web scraper